MinaProtocol/MIPs/MIPS/mip-zkapps.md

 - `timing`
 - `voting_for`

-Note that some of these items are not in the in the `zkapp` part of an account (for example, the `delegate` field).
+Note that some of these items are not in the `zkapp` part of an account (for example, the `delegate` field).
 A given account update can request to update some or all of these items.